emvalpe/edgar-scraper/README.md

 Step 4: Run extract_data.py to reformat the downloaded data

-Step 5: Run analyze_fillings.py, this will analyze all of the fillings extracted by the previous file.
-This will take multiple hours to complete so keep that in mind.
+Step 5: Run start.py, this will analyze all of the fillings extracted by the previous file.
+This will take multiple days(42 is my current estimate) to complete so keep that in mind.
  - If you ever stop the execution of this run resume.py to continue execution

 #List of Improvements to make:
  - there are some filter issues I can't seem to fix
+ - CUDA errors with the ml too